aditya-rv-vlsi/ASIC_Design_Class_1/README.md

 Commands for spice extraction of the custom inverter layout to be used in tkcon window of magic

 ```
-# Check current directory
 pwd

-# Extraction command to extract to .ext format
 extract all

-# Before converting ext to spice this command enable the parasitic extraction also
 ext2spice cthresh 0 rthresh 0

-# Converting to ext to spice
 ext2spice
 ```